torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-decoder-cmd.rst

 queues of mem2mem decoders.

 In principle, these ioctls are optional, not all drivers may support them.
-They were introduced in Linux 3.3.
+They were introduced in GNU/Linux 3.3.
 They are, however, mandatory for stateful mem2mem decoders (as further documented in :ref:`decoder`).

 .. tabularcolumns:: |p{2.0cm}|p{1.1cm}|p{2.2cm}|p{11.8cm}|